-A pessary is a removable rubber or plastic device that is inserted into the vagina (birth canal) to provide support in the area of a prolapse.
-A prolapse takes place when a part of the body droops down or slips out of its normal place.
-In most cases, pessaries are used when a woman who has a prolapse wants to avoid surgery or has medical problems that make surgery too risky.
+A pessary is a removable device that is inserted into the vagina (birth canal) to provide support in the area of a prolapse.
+In most cases, a pessary is used when a woman who has a prolapse wants to avoid surgery or has medical problems that make surgery too risky.

-A doctor will do an exam of the vagina to determine the type of prolapse and to take measurements that will help the doctor decide which pessary is best.
-A pessary that is too small may fall out on its own, or while passing urine or during a bowel movement.
+A healthcare provider will do an exam of the vagina to determine which pessary is best.
+A pessary that is too small may fall out on its own while passing urine or during a bowel movement.
 A pessary that is too large can apply too much pressure and feel uncomfortable.
-A good fitting may require two or three attempts.
+A good fitting may require two or three fitting attempts.

 Women who can insert and remove the pessary on their own can remove it for cleaning weekly or even nightly.
-Follow-up visits with the doctor should take place about every six months.
-During the visit the pessary will be removed, then cleaned and examined for signs of wear and tear.
+Follow-up visits should take place every six to 12 months.
+During the visit the pessary will be removed and cleaned.
 The vagina will be examined to make sure the pessary is not scraping or bruising the skin.

 Pain or discomfort means the pessary is not fitting correctly and should be replaced with a different size.
-A pink or bloody discharge could mean the pessary is chafing against the wall of the vagina.
+A pink or bloody discharge could mean the pessary is rubbing against the wall of the vagina.
 In most cases, removal will allow the area to heal.
-In cases of bleeding, a visit to the doctor is needed.
+In cases of bleeding, a visit to a nurse or doctor is needed.

-White-colored discharge from the vagina is common.
-However, if the discharge becomes colored or smells bad, it could mean a vaginal infection or ulceration.
+White-colored discharge from the vagina is common with pessary use.
 Using an estrogen cream can improve the health of the vaginal skin, which gets thinner with age.